rust-lang/rfcs/text/0019-opt-in-builtin-traits.md

     struct List<T> { data: T, next: Option<List<T>> }

 to be checked successfully.
 Otherwise, we would recursive infinitely.
-(This procedure is directly analagous to what the existing `TypeContents` code does.)
+(This procedure is directly analogous to what the existing `TypeContents` code does.)

 Note that there exist types that expand to an infinite tree of types.